BenjaSanchez/academic-kickstart/content/home/experience.md

   date_start = "2014-02-01"
   date_end = "2014-09-30"
   description = """
-  * Role: In charge of leading and coordinating laboratory and field activities
+  * Role: Leading and coordinating laboratory and field activities
-  * Project between the university and winemaking industries: "Management of REDOX potential in the wine elaboration chain and its impact on quality" (FONDEF)
+  * Project between the university and winemaking industries: _"Management of REDOX potential in the wine elaboration chain and its impact on quality"_
   * Main supervisor: Prof. Eduardo Agosin
   """